 1 Return, Relief, and Rehabilitation

-2 The Restructuring of European Jewish Communities: Hopes and Realities
+2 Restructuring European Jewish Communities: Hopes and Realities

-4 Antisemitism and the Struggle to Control the Historical Memory of the War
+4 Antisemitism and the Historical Memory of the Second World War

 6 Towards the Future: Religious, Educational,and Cultural Reconstruction